ifilot/bramble/docs/background.rst

    multiplicity, i.e. the number of atoms having a particular CNA triplet, is **not** used.

-We can readily observe that there 3 atoms with the (4,2,1) triplet and 6 atoms with the (3,1,1) triplet.
-This would then yield a CNA signature of ``3(4,2,1)6(3,1,1)``.
 Below, a list of CNA patterns is given for very common surface terminations and bulk atoms is given.

 .. list-table:: CNA pattern for some common crystal motifs.